Grimsby Tennis Centre: Early development of the site

 The former pavilion was of timber; electricity was only installed in 1960 to replace gas lighting.
 The former bar, towards the right-hand side of the photograph, was erected and opened in 1959 as an addition to the pavilion and it was enlarged a mere 4 years later.
 Some land at the rear of the former pavilion was purchased in 1961 and land adjacent to the drive was bought as a turf nursery in 1955.

 A tennis practice wall was built in 1972 and the squash court was built in 1973.
-It was the second Squash (sport) court in the town and was erected to meet the rising need.
-Now the boom in squash has subsided the court is used for mini tennis and racquetball.
+It was the second squash court in the town and was erected to meet the rising need.
+Now the boom in squash has subsided and the court is used for mini tennis and racquetball.

 Two hard courts were built in 1984 after the former red shale courts had given good service.
 In fact they had given more than good service.
 Each time they were used they had to be dragged and sifting out the large pieces of 'clinker' became a regular occupation.
 After all of this work it was inevitable that you would travel home with red socks and red legs caused by the fine dust.